-Specific conditions Expected EU contribution per project The EU estimates that an EU contribution of between EUR 4.00 and 5.00 million would allow these outcomes to be addressed appropriately.
+Specific conditions Expected EU contribution per project The EU estimates that an EU contribution of between EUR 3.00 and 5.00 million would allow these outcomes to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
 Indicative budget The total indicative budget for the topic is EUR 19.00 million.
-Type of Action Research and Innovation Actions
+Type of Action Research and Innovation Actions Technology Readiness Level Activities are expected to start at TRL 3 and achieve TRL 5 by the end of the project - see General Annex B.

-Expected Outcome: Development of organic and hybrid coatings, safe- and sustainable-bydesign production strategies with enhanced functionality.
+Expected Outcome: Development of organic and hybrid coatings, safe- and sustainable-by-design production strategies with enhanced functionality.
 This includes organic and hybrid coatings and additives to substitute PFAS type coatings.
 Due to significant technical and scientific challenges in several areas it has been difficult to find safer alternatives with the absence of hazardous additives.
 In the past, this has led to substance substitution with compounds that did not avoid the problem, but minimized it.
 Instead, a better approach is to cover the whole lifecycle of products and include avoidance of hazardous substances and the programming-in of sustainability along the product life cycle.

 - A set of computational tools (including first-principles-based, data-driven, physics based and hazard, transport and fate models) to be used for supporting Safe- and Sustainable-by Design of materials (e.g. organic coatings and additives to replace PFAS); - At least 2 novel materials (including bio-based ones) assessed in terms of their performance (function), human and environmental hazards (end-points determined based on the application areas) as well as their carbon and water footprints, recovery and recyclability, and overall environmental impact (LCA).
-Reaching at least 25% reduction in environmental impacts with <20% cost increase for production; - Contribute to the development of safe- and sustainable-by-design criteria and guiding principles and apply them to organic or hybrid coatings; - Enhance the social acceptance of the new developed materials by evidence basis compiled for consumer attitudes towards, and willingness to pay for, products that are less harmful to the environment, are sustainable, low carbon etc.; - Certification programme (or equivalents) for sustainable containing products, along the whole value-chain;
+Reaching at least 25% reduction in environmental impacts with <20% cost increase for production;

+- Contribute to the development of safe- and sustainable-by-design criteria and guiding principles and apply them to organic or hybrid coatings; - Enhance the social acceptance of the new developed materials by evidence basis compiled for consumer attitudes towards, and willingness to pay for, products that are less harmful to the environment, are sustainable, low carbon etc.; - Certification programme (or equivalents) for sustainable containing products, along the whole value-chain;